MohdShahulMalik/xspring/README.md

 - **Intelligent Fuzzy-Finding for Dependencies**: Forget memorizing dependency IDs.
 Simply start typing, and xspring provides a live, filterable list of matching dependencies.
     - Example: Typing `sec` might suggest `Spring Security`.
     - Navigate suggestions with arrow keys and select one or more with the spacebar.
-- **Quick-Interactive Mode for Time Saving**: If you want default features for most of the things then you can use the quick command
+- **Quick-Interactive Mode for Time Saving**: If you want default features for most of the things then you can use the quick subcommand
-    - use `-e` or `-extended` flag to scaffold a project more quickly
+    - use `-e` or `--extended` flag to scaffold a project more quickly
-    - use `-m` or `-maven` if you prefer to change the default project type
+    - use `-m` or `--maven` if you prefer to change the default project type
+    - use `-d` or `--deps` to add dependencies to your project interactively
 - **Discoverability and Exploration**: xspring helps you explore the Spring ecosystem without leaving your terminal.
-    - `xspring list -deps` or `-d`: Browse all available dependencies by category.
+    - `xspring list --deps` or `-d`: Browse all available dependencies by category.
-    - `xspring list -b` or `-boot`: See a list of supported Spring Boot versions (stable, milestone, and snapshot).
+    - `xspring list --boot` or `-b`: See a list of supported Spring Boot versions (stable, milestone, and snapshot).
-    - `xspring list -java` or `-j`: Check the available Java runtimes.
+    - `xspring list --java` or `-j`: Check the available Java runtimes.
+    - `xspring list --type` or `-t`: Check the available project types.
+    - `xspring list --language` or `-l`: Check the available languages.

 ## Why Use xspring?